stripe/stripe-react-native/CONTRIBUTING.md

 ### Tests

-We use [Appium](https://github.com/appium/appium) for e2e testing.
+We use [Maestro](https://maestro.mobile.dev/) for e2e testing.
-In order to run tests locally you have to install and configure appium following its [documentation](https://github.com/appium/appium/blob/master/docs/en/about-appium/getting-started.md).
+In order to run tests locally you have to install and configure Maestro following its [documentation](https://maestro.mobile.dev/getting-started/installing-maestro).

-Next, you have to specify emulator/simulator details in the config files.
-To set it up on android, let's open `wdio.android.js/wdio.ios.js` files and edit `capabilities` section accordingly (platformVersion, deviceName, app).

-As Appium uses chrome-driver on android to handle webviews interactions you must to specify chrome version which is installed on your emulator already.
-In order to do that, edit .npmrc accordinly to https://raw.githubusercontent.com/appium/appium-chromedriver/master/config/mapping.json mapping config. e.g. when you have `71.0.3578` chrome version installed you must specify `2.46` version of chrome-driver.

 1. run `yarn run-example-ios` / `yarn run-example-android` to build and open example app.
-2. run `yarn test:e2e:ios` / `yarn test:e2e:android` to run e2e tests.
+2. run `yarn test:e2e:ios` / `yarn test:e2e:android` to run all e2e tests.
+3. You can also run a single test with `yarn test-android ./path/to/testFile.yml` | `yarn test-ios ./path/to/testFile.yml`

 ### Scripts